shawnlinxl/cs-6200-ios/notes/README.md

 - avoid/limit contention on processor pipeline
 - all components (CPU and memory) are well utilized (still leads to interference and degradation but minimal)

-### How odo we know if a process is CPU-bound or Memory-bound
+### How do we know if a process is CPU-bound or Memory-bound

 Use historic information.